accesscode-2-1/ice-cream-sandwich/unit-0/week-4.md

 **Anna**

-* Last week's medium post:
+* Last week's medium post: New York's Winter
-* Last week’s goal:
+* Last week’s goal: To learn method, and try to figure out what is object.
-* What went well (what goals did you meet?):
+* What went well (what goals did you meet?): so far I did some exercise about method, and some of them went weel.
 * What could have gone better (what were some challenges you faced?
 Did you overcome them?
-How?):
+How?): I wanna join more office hours and to imporve the method and obejct.
-* What is your goal for next week?:
+* What is your goal for next week?: Arraylist and object. and the subway exercise.
-* What do you need help with? (peers sign up to help if they can):
+* What do you need help with? (peers sign up to help if they can): object.

 **Sufei**